 CT-scan of heart and lungs

-Stomach and gastro intestinal tract (incl. oesophagus)
+Stomach and gastro intestinal tract (including the oesophagus)

-Throat area (including larynx, vocal cords)
+Throat area (including the larynx and vocal cords)

-Bladder, prostate (men)
+Bladder and prostate (men)

 Bladder, ovaries, uterus (women)